Skip to content

 5 Great Books for Substance Abuse Counselors

 Substance abuse may be one of the biggest public health crises the world is facing today.
 In 2014, the number of drug related overdoses had climbed to 47,055 per year.
 Alcohol related liver disease was at 18,146 annually.
 The need for substance abuse counselors is more critical than ever.
-The following are five must read books for any substance abuse counselor.
+Keep reading as we share a bit more about these five must read books for any substance abuse counselor.

 1. Clean: Overcoming Addiction and Ending America’s Greatest Tragedy